jm2442/neural-spike-sorting/README.md

 # Neural Spike Sorting
-A system to automatically analyse a set of recordings that have been made using a simple bipolar electrode inseted within the cortical region of the human brain.
+A system to automatically analyse a set of recordings that have been made using a simple bipolar electrode inserted within the cortical region of the human brain.

 This system has been developed using two different datasets of recordings.